mszymczak-gh/AWS/Static Website/Week 2/Actions.md

 Actions:

-- Study AWS WAF concepts and components.
+- Studied AWS WAF concepts and components using .